-In the months before COVID-19 changed the way we do just about anything, I had really been acing up my zero waste game.
+In the early months of 2020, I had really been acing up my zero waste game.
 Horrified by the broken state of our recycling systems, the compounding crisis of China and other countries rejecting our trash and the amount of waste a single household can produce, I set out on a mission to not be part of the problem.

 Over the course of a year, I gradually tackled the sources of unnecessary waste produced by my family: me, one husband, one 5-year-old, one cat and two chickens.